 Seed Round in 2019

-SmartRay is a manufacturer and developer of advanced three-dimensional sensors and quality control equipment designed to enhance efficiency in various industries.
-The company focuses on creating a unique range of 3D sensors that are easy to deploy, operate reliably, and are compact and economical.
-These sensors provide effective inspection, guidance, and measurement solutions, catering to the needs of manufacturers, machine builders, and system integrators globally.
-By offering innovative optical and laser instruments, SmartRay aims to reduce manufacturing costs and optimize production processes for its clients.
+SmartRay is a manufacturer and developer specializing in advanced three-dimensional sensors and optical instruments designed to enhance quality control in various industries.
+The company focuses on creating a unique range of 3D sensors that are efficient, compact, and lightweight, enabling easier and quicker deployment.
+These sensors provide reliable inspection, guidance, and measurement solutions for manufacturers, machine builders, and system integrators globally.
+SmartRay's technology aims to reduce manufacturing costs while optimizing production processes through high-precision calibration and testing applications.
+By addressing a diverse array of applications, SmartRay positions itself as a leader in the field of 3D sensing technology.

 A3d Additive Printer